Configuring Logi Report Logging System

 - In the Remote Host text box, specify the host name where the Socket Server is located.

 - In the Port text box, specify the port number on which the Socket Server listens.

-- From the Location Information drop-down list select True if you want to output the log location information to the socket stream.
+- From the Location Information drop-down list select whether to output the log location information to the socket stream.

 The SocketAppender does not need a layout.

-- To output log content to a remote syslog daemon, select Syslog, then:
+- To output log contents to a remote syslog daemon, select the Syslog check box, then:

-- From the Layout Type drop-down list select the layout type for formatting the log content: Pattern, HTML, XML, TTCC, or Simple.
+- From the Layout Type drop-down list select the layout type for formatting the log contents: Pattern, HTML, XML, TTCC, or Simple.

-- When you selected Pattern as the layout type, you can see the Pattern Conversion option.
+- When you select Pattern as the layout type you can see the Pattern Conversion option.
 Set the conversion pattern as required.

-- In the Syslog Host text box type the host name where the Syslog server is.
+- In the Syslog Host text box specify the host name where the Syslog server is located.

-- From the Facility drop-down list select the facility name that the Syslog uses.
+- From the Facility drop-down list specify the facility name that the Syslog uses.

-- To output log content to the standard stream of Java console, select Console.
-Then from the Layout Type drop-down list select the layout type for formatting the log content.
-When you selected Pattern as the layout type, you can see the Pattern Conversion option.
+- To output log contents to the standard stream of Java console, select the Console check box.
+Then from the Layout Type drop-down list select the layout type for formatting the log contents.
+When you select Pattern as the layout type you can see the Pattern Conversion option.
 Set the conversion pattern as required.
-From the Target drop-down list select the standard IO target of the Console.
+From the Target drop-down list specify the standard IO target of the Console.

-Select if you to output log content to the standard output stream of the console.
+If selected, the log contents will be outputted to the standard output stream of the console.

-Select if you to output log content to the standard error stream of the console.
+If selected, the log contents will be outputted to the standard error stream of the console.

 - Select Save to apply the settings.

 You can also configure the log by the following ways:

 In comparison with earlier versions, the command options for log configuration have undergone a considerable change.
 The following table describes these options: